 Visits that include an MRI will require two hours, and all other visits can be completed in one hour.

-Participants will receive payment for study visits and may also be eligible to receive a
+Participants will receive payment for study visits and may also be eligible to receive a travel stipend and hotel lodging.

 Kansas City, Kansas